Nivalyx/osu-wiki/wiki/Tournaments/CWC/1/en.md

 ## Participants

-Note: Teams written in *italic* were participating as a free team instead of as an official representative of their respective countries.
+Note: Teams written in *italic* were either participating as a mixed-country team or a team that is independent from their respective countries' official representative of their respective countries.

 | Team name | Region | Members |
 | :-- | :-- | :-- |